undrafted/rn-android-tv-session-telemetry/README.md

 # React Native Session Telemetry

-Session-based performance telemetry for React Native TV — from remote input to rendered frame.
+Session-based performance telemetry for React Native — from remote input to rendered frame.

 > Early work in progress.
 The current milestone is an end-to-end recording path.